 When you’re self-absorbed, you’re fuelled by a need to control; when you’re self-loving, you’re fuelled by an appreciation of your worth, and that of others.

-Being self-absorbed isn’t evil; it’s simply a state of little self-love.
+Being self-absorbed isn’t evil; it’s simply a state of lacking self-love.
 At some point, you and I both may find ourselves on the self-absorbed side of the scale, and that’s ok.
 The good news is, there’s always a way to return to self-love.